huangli712/Zen/README.md

 Zen is a modern DFT + DMFT computation framework.
 This package is currently under developement. **IT DOESN'T WORK NOW!**

+The Zen framework is composed of some components, including:
+* ZenCore
+* ZenTools
+* Dyson
+* iQIST
+* Flink

 ## Version

 v0.1.2-devel.210509